Our Writers

 Ali McClure

 Ali has many years’ experience teaching, writing and performing music.
 She runs workshops empowering teachers and early years practitioners to have fun and be successful in their music experiences with children.
 Ali also works with trainee teachers, lecturing for Kingston University.
 She believes that music is the key to so many areas of the curriculum and life and should be practical and accessible to everyone.
 Ali has recently written a book called Making It Better For Boys.
+Ali is married with three young sons who show her new ways to make music every day.

 Hannah Rhodes